10 Feb Comparison Between Web Hosting

 Shared Web Hosting

 Shared Web Hosting also called Budget Web Hosting.
-If your website won’t require higher resources of CPU and your website is just informative static website, I suggest you purchase shared web hosting plan.
-Your web host allow multiple websites to run on shared web hosting.
-All website will have to use common available CPU resources.
-If your website will start receive heavy traffic during peak time of user surfing, System may allocate you lower resources automatically.
+If your website won’t require higher resources of CPU and your website is a just informative static website, I suggest you purchase shared web hosting plan.
+Your web host allows multiple websites to run on shared web hosting.
+All website will have to use commonly available CPU resources.
+If your website will start to receive heavy traffic during a peak time of user surfing, System may allocate you lower resources automatically.
 It may impact on latency speed (Browsing Speed) of your website.

-If your site is resource intensive, that is requiring a lot of memory or CPU time, you must go for Virtual Private Servers or Dedicated Server instead of Shared Web Hosting.
+If your site is resource intensive, that is requiring a lot of memory or CPU time, you must go to Virtual Private Servers or Dedicated Server instead of Shared Web Hosting.

 Virtual Private Servers (VPS) Web Hosting

 Have you ever wanted to put your website into its own machine but do not need all the power and space of a full dedicated web server?
 Virtual Private Servers, or VPS, fill that intermediate space.